xxyijixx/dootask-help/docs/en/functions/im/sf.md

-# Message Sending and Reading Status in Instant Messaging Applications
+# Message delivery and reading status in instant messaging apps

-Understanding message sending and reading status is an essential part of the user experience in instant messaging applications.
-This section describes in detail how message status is displayed and functions in both private chats and group chats.
+Understanding message delivery and reading status is an important part of the user experience in instant messaging apps.
+This section details the display and functionality of message status in private and group chats.

-## Private Chat Message Status
+## Private chat message status

-In private chats, message sending and reading status are indicated by checkmarks to help users understand whether their messages have been received and read by the recipient.
+In private chats, message delivery and reading status are indicated by check marks to help users understand whether their messages have been received and read by the recipient.

-- **Single Check: Message Successfully Sent**
+- **Single check: message successfully sent**
-  - When a user sends a message, a single check appears next to it, indicating the message has been successfully sent to the server.
+- When a user sends a message, a single check mark appears next to the message, indicating that the message has been successfully sent to the server.
-  - This means the message has reached the recipient's device, but they may not have viewed it yet.
+- This means that the message has arrived at the recipient's device, but they may not have viewed it yet.

-- **Double Check: Message Read**
+- **Double check: message has been read**
-  - When the recipient opens the chat window and views the message, the single check turns into a double check.
+- When the recipient opens the chat window and views the message, the single check will turn into a double check.
-  - This indicates the message has been read by the recipient, confirming they have seen the sent information.
+- This indicates that the recipient has read the message, confirming that they have seen the information sent.

 ![placeholder](/images/im_1.png)

-## Group Chat Message Status
+## Group chat message status

-In group chats, message reading status is represented by a circular ring icon, allowing users to quickly understand how many group members have read the message.
+In a group chat, the message reading status is indicated by a circular ring icon, allowing users to quickly understand how many group members have read the message.

-- **Gray Ring: Message Unread by All**
+- **Gray ring: message not read by everyone**
-  - When a message is sent to a group chat, a gray ring appears on its right, indicating that no group members have read the message yet.
+- When a message is sent to a group chat, a gray ring will appear on its right side, indicating that no group member has read the message yet.

-- **Partially Green Ring: Message Partially Read**
+- **Partial green ring: message partially read**
-  - When some group members have read the message, the ring becomes partially green.
-The green portion represents the proportion of members who have read the message.
+- When some group members have read the message, the ring turns partially green.
+The green part represents the proportion of members who have read the message.
-  - This provides a visual way for users to intuitively understand the reading progress.
+- This provides users with a visual way to intuitively understand the reading progress.

-- **Green Ring: Message Read by All**
+- **Green ring: message has been read by everyone**
 - When all group members have read the message, the ring turns completely green.
-  - This indicates the message has been read by all participants in the conversation.
+- This means that all participants in the conversation have read the message.

-- **View Reading Details**
+- **View reading details**
-  - By clicking the ring icon, users can view specific lists of members who have and haven't read the message.
+- By clicking the ring icon, users can view a specific list of members who have read and unread messages.
-  - **Read List**: Shows group members who have viewed the message.
+- **Read list**: Displays group members who have read the message.
-  - **Unread List**: Shows group members who haven't viewed the message yet.
+- **Unread list**: Displays group members who have not read the message yet.

 ![placeholder](/images/im_3.png)

-## Status Update Details
+## Status update details

-- **Real-time Updates**: Message status is updated in real-time based on recipient actions, ensuring senders can quickly understand the reception status.
+- **Real-time update**: Update the message status in real time according to the recipient's operation, ensuring that the sender can quickly understand the receiving status.

-- **Notification Mechanism**: Users can choose to enable or disable notifications about message read status to balance privacy and information transparency.
+- **Notification mechanism**: Users can choose to turn on or off the message read status notification to balance privacy and information transparency.

-The above describes the basic design and functionality of message sending and reading status in instant messaging applications.
-These status display methods can be further optimized and adjusted based on specific application requirements and user feedback.
+The above introduces the basic design and functions of message sending and reading status in instant messaging applications.
+These status display methods can be further optimized and adjusted based on specific application needs and user feedback.